Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Tasks and Datasets

 OSA is a very common, yet severely under-diagnosed disorder.
-In Norway, it is estimated that around 25\% of all middle-aged Norwegians are at high risk of having obstructive sleep apnea, yet approximately 70–80\% of all cases are expected to be undiagnosed \cite{punjabi2008epidemiology}.
-In our work, we use data from a large clinical study, called A3 study, at the Oslo University Hospital and St. Olavs University Hospital.
+In Norway, it is estimated that around 25\% of all middle-aged Norwegians are at high risk of having OSA, yet approximately 70–80\% of all cases are expected to be undiagnosed \shortcite{punjabi2008epidemiology}.
+In our work, we use data from a large clinical study, called A3 study, at the Oslo University Hospital and St. Olavs University Hospital, Trondheim \shortcite{traaen2019treatment,traaen2020prevalence}.
 In this study, sleep monitoring data from several hundred patients is collected and analyzed.
 As such, this is data that is collected every day in clinical settings to address a severe health issue.
-However, privacy regulations do not permit to share the data and prevent reproducibility of the results in this paper gained with the A3 data.
-Therefore, we use in addition to the A3 data the well-known open sleep monitoring data set called Apnea-ECG \cite{ApneaEcg}.
+However, privacy regulations do not permit the sharing of the data and prevent reproducibility of the results in this paper gained with the A3 data.
+Therefore, we use in addition to the A3 data the well-known open sleep monitoring data set called Apnea-ECG \shortcite{ApneaEcg}.

+Furthermore, even though our main focus is sleep, we do not want to focus only on one medical condition or task, to establish a broader understanding of the capabilities of AM generation.
+Thus, to investigate different signal types and healthcare tasks, we use the open Sleep EDF dataset \shortcite{867928} for sleep stage classification, and evaluate our approach with the use the EEG signal.
+Sleep stage classification is a different task from sleep apnea detection, that includes the following classes (stages): W (awake), 1 (transitional phase), 2 (light sleep), 3\&4 (deep sleep), R (REM sleep).
+The goal is to identify from patterns of the sensory input the stage of the individual in the particular time window.
+Additionally, the use of the Sleep EDF dataset gives us the opportunity to include more individuals in our experiments while using an open-access dataset.

-Sleep monitoring data are for most humans hard to evaluate and can contain noise and artifacts.
+For most humans, sleep monitoring data are hard to evaluate and can contain noise and artifacts.
 Thus, we start our investigation with a simpler problem and a well understood dataset, namely digit recognition with the MNIST dataset.
 The insights gained with MNIST help to properly experiment and interpret results with the more challenging sleep monitoring datasets.
-Furthermore, the use of two different types of data indicates the generalizability of the proposed approach.
+Furthermore, the use of multiple different types of data indicates the generalizability of the proposed approach.

+In total, to evaluate our approach we use four datasets which correspond to three different tasks, namely digit classification, sleep apnea detection, and sleep stage classification:

-We use three datasets to evaluate our approach: \begin{itemize} \item \textbf{MNIST} is a well-known database containing a training set of 60000 28$\times$28 black and white images of 0-9 handwritten digits and a test set of 10000 digits.
+\begin{itemize} \item \textbf{MNIST} is a well-known database containing a training set of 60000 28$\times$28 black and white images of 0-9 handwritten digits and a test set of 10000 digits.
 Out of the 60000 training data we use 5000 as validation set.